Alaska’s size would justify four timezones

 These Alaska facts have consequences for how to dress.
-In the morning, it is still very chilly with temperatures in the upper 40s and lower 50s (7-12C) due to the nighttime cooling even in summer.
-At noon, summer temperatures may be in the 80s (>27C) and even reach the 90s once in a while.
-Thus, dressing for a day in Alaska requires layering as you have to dress for a temperature range of often more than 30, sometimes even 40 degrees F (20C).
+In the morning, it is still very chilly with temperatures in the upper 40s and lower 50s (7-12oC) due to the nighttime cooling even in summer.
+At noon, summer temperatures may be in the 80s (>27oC) and even reach the 90s once in a while.
+Thus, dressing for a day in Alaska requires layering as you have to dress for a temperature range of often more than 30, sometimes even 40 degrees F (20oC).

 At this time a year, you also need mosquito protection.
 For the latter a leather jacket like shown below is a great idea.
 Fortunately the mosquitoes come out about 7 pm and are gone by the next morning 7 am or so, i.e. the time when it is cooler than at solar noon.
 The chambray shirt of my outfit can go from “it is still a little chilly, but already too warm with the leather jacket” to “it is too warm for me today” when rolling up the sleeves.
 Sunglasses are a must as the sun nearly circles Fairbanks horizon meaning it is low in the sky from early at night to mid morning and late afternoon to early morning the next day.

 When layering it is important to keep in mind that the outfit still has to work and look stylish when a layer comes off (the upper photos) or is added (photo below).
-You can find other examples of layering here, and here.
+You can find other examples of layering, and flower print outfits in these posts.